oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

   * direction: to-lport
   * match: outport == @<port_group> && ip

-Depending on the chosen [security group feature activation](#activating-the-feature) mechanism, the all newly created ports will be added to this group *or* only the ports featuring port-security activated.

 ### allow-dhcp

-To allow a VM to get an IP address from the subnet on top the network to which its port is attached, and assuming all traffic is being blocked , there is a need to white-list the DHCP traffic.
+To allow a VM to get an IP address from the subnet on top the network to which its port is attached, and assuming that port has port-security active, it is required to white-list the DHCP traffic.

 This will only be done *if* the VM's port is attached to a network **having** a defined subnet.